 In Fox Crossing, calls for service are received in a variety of ways.
-Emergency calls are typically placed through 9-1-1 calls that are answered and dispatched through the Winnebago County Sheriff's Office.
-In addition to these emergency calls, citizens can either report crimes in person at the police department or by calling our non-emergency number.
-These calls are fielded 24 hours a day, 7 days a week by either a police communications technician at our police department or a dispatcher at the Winnebago County Dispatch Center.
+Emergency calls are typically placed through 9-1-1 calls that are answered, screened, and then dispatched through the Winnebago County Sheriff's Office which is manned 24 hours a day, 7 days a week.
+In addition to these emergency calls, citizens can also report crimes in person at the police department or by calling our non-emergency number.
+These non-emergency calls are fielded during our desk hours Monday through Friday, 6AM-6PM by a police communications technician or at our police department service window.
 Lastly, officers can also self-initiate calls for service should they encounter something while out on their patrols.

 TOTAL ANNUAL CALLS FOR SERVICE (excluding traffic stops)

-2020 2019 2018 2017 2016
+2021 2020 2019 2018 2017

-7,591 8,000 7,687 7,871 6,694
+8,072 7,591 8,000 7,687 7,871